Engin-Boot/capture-behavior-of-a-visit-counter-vigneshprince/needs-director.md

   Given Specialist visits the hospital and the entry card issuer sensor works properly

-  When Specialist passes through the sensor increment the counter by 1 and decrement on exit
+  When Specialist passes through the sensor increment the counter by 1 and

+  On exiting decrement the sensor counter

-  Then based on remaining spaces compute and reserve a parking slot for the specialist visiting the hospital
+  Then based on remaining spaces compute and reserve a parking slot